-Prediction markets put the probability at 14%: Will India strike Pakistan by December 31, 2026.
-Currently, markets see this as unlikely (14% YES).
-Galle and Colombo to host India for two Tests in August 2026.
+Prediction markets put the probability at 11%: Will India strike Pakistan by December 31, 2026.
+Currently, markets see this as unlikely (11% YES).

-Polymarket prices this at 16c YES with $304K in volume.
+Polymarket prices this at 11c YES with $326K in volume.
 Moderate liquidity — use limit orders for positions above $1K to avoid moving the price.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.